modelica/AsianModelicaConference2020/README.md

 Virtual conference is free and there is no limitation to the participant number.
 Registration is still needed and will be available with free ticket through [Eventbrite](https://www.eventbrite.com/e/asian-modelica-conference-2020-tickets-85464726297).
 More details about the virtual conference platform on whova.com will be available soon.

+# Whova platform

+Virtual conference is managed by [Whova](https://whova.com/).
+The participants who registered at Eventbrite will receive email from [Whova](https://whova.com/) after September 17.
+The web link of the conference for any browser is:https://whova.com/portal/webapp/amcft_202010/.
+More details on the participant guide, speaker guide will be available soon.

 # Organization and Contact

 The conference is organized by Modelon K.K. in corporation with Modelica Users Group Japan and Modelica Association.